leafo/lapis/docs/reference.md

 ####  `slugify(str)`

-Converts a string to a slug suitable for a url.
+Converts a string to a slug suitable for a URL.
 Removes all whitespace and symbols and replaces them with `-`.

 ####  `uniquify(tbl)`